 Our data is always released under a CC0 license (comparable to Public Domain).

-Our site is made with WordPress with the theme Magnus Maximus.
+Our site is made with WordPress with the theme Neve.
 Generally images that are used in different pages and posts are attributed in the respective pages.
-Anything that is not attributed can be assumed to be created by us and published under a CC-BY 4.0 license (as explained in the “content” section above).
+Anything that is not attributed can be assumed to be created by us and published under a CC-BY 4.0 license (as explained in the “content” sub-section above).